arnaumanasanch/neuropy_crashcourse/README.md

 # README #

-Repository for a programming crash course in Python for biologists and psychologists at the Cortical Networks Lab, IDIBAPS.
+Repository for a programming crash course in Python.
+Intended audience are biologists and psychologists working in neuroscience.
+This course has been taught at the Cortical Networks Lab, IDIBAPS.

 ## Instructors: